nlarusstone/corels-test/src/testing/README.md

     -   check_prefix    Test the ability of the trie to check a prefix
     -   delete_subtree  Test the trie's delete_subtree function
     -   optimal_list    Test the trie's storing of the optimal rule list
-    -   optimal_pred    Test the trie's storing of the optimal predictions
+    -   optimal_preds   Test the trie's storing of the optimal predictions

+    -   garbage_collect Test the garbage collection function

     -   prefix_empty    Test inserting into an empty prefix permutation map
     -   prefix_higher   Test inserting a prefix with a higher lower bound than